 This Friday, The Fault in Our Stars hit movie screens across America.
 It was a big book (Time Magazine’s #1 fiction book of 2012), and looks to be an even bigger movie.

 The story has been on Redeemedreader’s radar for quite sometime.
 Janie did a fantastic review a while back, which you can read HERE.
 I was also able to review the movie for World Magazine, as well as produce a radio piece.
-Here is a link to the free radio version: http://worldrad.io/1nRWkPz.
-(If you like it, you can copy and paste in your FB or Twitter status!)
+Here’s that audio, if you’d like a summary of what’s below:

 Coffee and Conversations